adambartalus/pawncake-info/README.md

 - Clean UI using Angular Material 3
 - PWA support for installable experience
 - Designed for both casual play and future puzzle/training modes
+- Option to upload profile picture (avatar) to personalize your account

 ---